 That's one of the real benefits of a campervan conversion - their popularity and limited numbers mean residual values are among the strongest anywhere on the market.

 If you're looking to hire a campervan, then a more reliable modern model is likely to be a better bet.
 Look at a previous generation Transporter, and you'll have modern mechanicals to rely upon.
 The T5 and later T6 have both become a go-to choice for fans of outdoor pursuits like surfing, just like its predecessor.
 And as a result the VW will hold its value better than conversions based on the Mercedes Vito, Vauxhall Vivaro and Renault Trafic, and even the Ford Transit.

-Visit your local Volkswagen van dealer, and you can get your hands on a California.
-This factory conversion has everything you could possibly want, from neatly integrated kitchens with masses of storage to heaters and a bed in the lift-up roof.
+Visit your local Volkswagen van dealer, and you can get your hands on the latest T6.1 California.
+This factory built conversion has everything you could possibly want, from neatly integrated kitchens with masses of storage to heaters and a bed in the lift-up roof.
 Plus, options include three-zone air-con, a 32-litre coolbox and Wi-Fi.
 However, these models are pretty pricey, starting from north of £56,000 and only increasing from there.
 If you need more space, then VW also offers the Crafter-based Grand California, but that starts from a whopping £73,000.

 If you don’t have such a big budget, you can get an existing Transporter or Caravelle converted into a campervan at a fraction of the cost.
-Some drivers have even turned the smaller VW Caddy van into a camper (and VW has also showcased a California concept of the latest Caddy 5), although this will have limited space.
+Some have even turned the smaller VW Caddy van into a camper (and VW has also showcased a California concept of the latest Caddy 5), although this will have limited space.
 Yet whichever model you go for, there’s a legion of companies queuing up to do the work for you, and a variety of custom options.